strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ##  Kafka reassignment partition tool

-The `bin/kafka-reassign-partitions.sh` tool allows you to reassign partitions to different brokers.
+The `bin/kafka-reassign-partitions.sh` tool allows you to reassign partitions to different brokers or disks.

 When using the tool you have to provide it with either of these two JSON files: `topics.json` or `reassignment.json`.